binarygolf/BGGP/.github/ISSUE_TEMPLATE/bggp-entry.md

 ---END BGGPx---
 ```

-If this is an update to an existing entry, please include a link to your entry.
+If this is an update to an existing entry, please include a link to your entry below this text.
 Reminder that authors can only update an entry once during BGGP.